port22exposed/intensity/README.md

 ## Source Conditions

-This project is licensed under the [BSD 2-Clause License](./LICENSE).
+This project is licensed under the [GNU AGPLv3](./LICENSE) license.
 The website's favicon (specifically this [file](./public/favicon.ico)) is licensed under the MIT license.